-- 1 They do not yet have any reason to break off from us, because we - 2 will keep smiling, and have never cursed them.
-If they break it - 3 off, they gain nothing, they only lose."<V> - 4 And I think that it is in respect of that that you were saying - 5 that there was very much a conciliatory stance on the part of the - 6 Cambodians? - 7 [15.38.09] - 8 A. Not only that.
-All the way through this rather long document, - 9 that is the case.
-And I mention in my books that there are other - 10 statements, which confirmed they did not wish tension to escalate - 11 over this issue. - 12 Q. On the well, the relationships degenerated over the longer - 13 term.
-We had a witness who was saying that he had fought at the - 14 frontier and the border problems were certainly recurrent ones - 15 throughout the regime period.
-Am I correct there? - 16 A. Yes, and there was fault on both sides on the land border.
-I - 17 think it can be well established that there were Cambodian DK - 18 troops incursions into Vietnam and certainly there were - 19 Vietnamese incursions into Cambodia. - 20 [15.39.25] - 21 Might I just add one remark?
-I prefer this document because I - 22 think it is significant.
-Mr. Khieu Samphan attended this meeting - 23 but did not speak, according to the minutes.
-And all the others, - 24 except for the recorder, did speak, and I think that is fairly - 25 consistent with other Standing Committee meetings minutes of
+- 1 will keep smiling, and have never cursed them.
+If they break it - off, they gain nothing, they only lose."<V> - 3 And I think that it is in respect of that that you were saying - 4 that there was very much a conciliatory stance on the part of the - 5 Cambodians? - 6 [15.38.09] - 7 A. Not only that.
+All the way through this rather long document, - 8 that is the case.
+And I mention in my books that there are other - 9 statements, which confirmed they did not wish tension to escalate - 10 over this issue. - 11 Q. On the well, the relationships degenerated over the longer - 12 term.
+We had a witness who was saying that he had fought at the - 13 frontier and the border problems were certainly recurrent ones - 14 throughout the regime period.
+Am I correct there? - 15 A. Yes, and there was fault on both sides on the land border.
+I - 16 think it can be well established that there were Cambodian DK - 17 troops incursions into Vietnam and certainly there were - 18 Vietnamese incursions into Cambodia. - 19 [15.39.25] - 20 Might I just add one remark?
+I prefer this document because I - 21 think it is significant.
+Mr. Khieu Samphan attended this meeting - 22 but did not speak, according to the minutes.
+And all the others, - 23 except for the recorder, did speak, and I think that is fairly - 24 consistent with other Standing Committee meetings minutes of - 25 meetings.
+Unless it were a subject for which he had specific